Connecting Through Picture Books: Stories About Making Friends

 Big Wolf and Little Wolf by Nadine Brun-Cosme

-Translated from French, Big Wolf & Little Wolf by Nadine Brun-Cosme is a touching book about the courage to make new friendships, adaptability, and open-mindedness.
+Big Wolf and Little Wolf sparkes discussions about being open to new friendships, adaptability, and open-mindedness.

 Colette's Lost Pet by Isabelle Arsenault

 Colette explores her new neighbourhood, and another child asks what she is doing.
 Not knowing what to say, she says she is looking for her pet, a parakeet.
-Soon, community members are searching for the (fake) pet, which gets more impressive every time Colette talks about it.
-The quest to find the lost bird gives Colette the perfect opportunity to make new friends.
+Soon, community members search for the (fake) pet, which gets more impressive every time Colette talks about it.
+Finding the lost bird gives Colette the perfect opportunity to make new friends.

 The Day Saida Arrived by Susana Gómez Redondo

 When Saida, a new girl from Morocco, arrives in class, her silence is misunderstood for a loss of words.
 But as her classmate learns about Saida's native language, Arabic, they embark on a journey of cultural understanding and friendship.

 The Day Saida Arrived explores the experiences of immigration and adjusting to new environments, the importance of communication and language exchange, open-mindedness in embracing different cultures, empathy and respect in fostering inclusivity.